Beyond Healing

 (For deeper exploration of how these dimensions operate and interact, see the Five Dimensions framework)

-Part 4: What May Actually Be Happening: Oil & Water
+Part 4: What May Actually Be Happening: The Valley

 Here is what our research is exploring.